What is the highest-paying symbol in Dragon Link?

 | Spring Festival | Dragon Dance | ~100x–150x bet | Performers under a red festival dragon |

-Golden Century — Dragon Gate
+Golden Century Slot — Dragon Gate

 Golden Century centers on Chinese New Year and imperial heritage imagery.
 The Dragon Gate — a large ceremonial archway — is the top paying symbol, followed by the dragon itself, then lanterns and coins.
-On five reels at $0.25 denomination, the Dragon Gate typically awards between 100x and 120x your total bet.
+On five reels at $0.25 coin level, the Dragon Gate typically awards between 100x and 120x your total bet.
 The secondary premium symbols (dragon, phoenix) deliver 50x–75x on five of a kind.

-Happy & Prosperous — Golden Buddha
+Happy & Prosperous Slot — Golden Buddha

 Happy & Prosperous uses traditional prosperity iconography.
 The Golden Buddha statue holds the top position in the paytable.
-This variant tends to offer slightly wider multiplier ranges at the premium level — some paytable configurations show up to 150x for five Buddhas on a max bet.
+This variant tends to offer slightly wider pay ranges at the premium level — some paytable configurations show up to 150x for five Buddhas on a max bet.
 The decorative bowl and flower symbols sit in the mid-tier (25x–50x range).

-Panda Magic — Tiger
+Panda Magic Slot — Tiger

 Panda Magic pairs animal and nature themes.
 Despite the title, the tiger — not the panda — is the highest-paying standard symbol.
 The panda typically sits one tier below, making it the second-highest premium.
 The ornamental boat and lotus symbols fill mid-tier positions.
-Five tigers on a payline at $0.25 typically returns 100x–120x your wager.
+Five tigers on a payline at $0.25 coin level typically returns 100x–120x your wager.

-Autumn Moon — Moon Palace
+Autumn Moon Slot — Moon Palace

 | Symbol tier | 3 of a kind | 4 of a kind | 5 of a kind | Examples |